elchin-jafar/holbertonschool-low_level_programming/preprocessor/README.md

 1 - header file that defines a macro named PI as an abbreviation for the token 3.14 and more numbers here <br />
 2 - prints file name this program was compiled from <br />
 3 - header file that defines func-like macro that calcs absolute value of given num - ABS(x) <br />
+4 - header file that defines func-like macro that calcs sum of 2 number - SUM(x, y) <br />